Skip to main content

 Moving an archived Gmail to your inbox via the web

-If you change your mind, you can always move any archived content back to your inbox.
+If you happen to change your mind, you can always move any archived content back to your inbox.
 Follow these steps to move archived emails back into your inbox using the Gmail website:

 Step 1: Visit the Gmail website and sign in.